Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Correctness and time complexity of the bridge length algorithm

-\emph{Check1} and \emph{Check2} can be done in $O(m^2)$ time, by using an antisymmetric additive matrix $R$, where $R_{ij}$ is the sum for the path from $p_i$ to $p_j$ in the LQG $Q$.
+The condition \emph{Cycle} is checked by a depth-first search $O(m)$, see \cite{sedgewick2011algorithms}[4.1].
+The condition \emph{Combination} is equivalent to 'Has $\SNF(A)$ changed?', and \emph{Termination} is equivalent to 'Is the product of invariant factors of $A$ equal to 1?'.
+So both conditions can be jointly checked in time $O(N)$ needed to compute $\SNF(A)$.

-In the naive case, \emph{CheckT} has complexity $O(N+m^2)=O(N)$, where $O(N)$ is the complexity of the Smith Normal Form.
-Since this term is dominant, we will use $O(N)$ to represent the complexity of a single loop iteration of Algorithm \ref{alg:bridge_length}.
-The complexity of updating the matrix $R$ is dominated by steps that have $O(N)$ complexity.
+The time complexity of $\SNF(A)$ dominates all other steps in Algorithm \ref{alg:bridge_length}, so we will use $O(N)$ to represent the complexity of a single loop iteration of Algorithm \ref{alg:bridge_length}.

-A different way of performing \emph{CheckT} is to append columns to $A$ in an 'online' fashion.
-This avoids the need to calculate the Smith Normal Form from scratch every time (or often at all), and reduces the complexity to a time close to $O(Mul\cdot E\cdot n)$, where $O(Mul)=O(m^{\log_2 7})$ is the complexity of multiplication of $m\times m$ matrices, see \cite{karstadt2020matrix}, and $O(E)$ is the complexity of the Extended Euclidean Algorithm.
-As this reduction in complexity is dominated by the price of populating the edges with Algorithm \ref{alg:edges}, this will be irrelevant for most use cases (and is not used in the experiments shown later).
-If a use case involves, say, a large or high-dimensional pre-populated set of edges, then more information can be found in Appendix \ref{app:SNF}.

 Every loop iteration calls Algorithm~\ref{alg:edges}.
-If we consider all calls to Algorithm~\ref{alg:edges} as running sequentially, then the main loop will run at most $a(U)+1$ times, where $a(U)$ is the aspect ratio from Definition~\ref{dfn:rURS}.
-Each loop runs through the unit cells that are '$supercell\_size$' away from the central cell $U_1$.
-By the end, we will have run through and \emph{yielded} $(a(U)+1)^n$ unit cells.
-For each unit cell $U_i$, we find all distances between the $m$ points in $U_i$ and $m$ points in the central cell.
-The required time is $O(m^2)$ for two cells and $O(m^2a(U)^n)$ for all cells.

-Algorithm~\ref{alg:bridge_length} does not actually run for every edge found by Algorithm~\ref{alg:edges} but we assume this for simplicity.
-All other operations in Algorithm~\ref{alg:edges} are dominated by the complexity $O(N)$ for each iteration of Algorithm~\ref{alg:bridge_length}, for example checking if $Q$ is connected, which requires $O(m)$ time by using the matrix $R$.
-The worst-case complexity for the naive implementation of Algorithm~\ref{alg:bridge_length} is $O(m^2a(U)^nN)$. \end{proof}
+If we consider all calls to Algorithm~\ref{alg:edges} as running sequentially, the main loop will run at most $a(U)+1$ times, where $a(U)$ is the aspect ratio from Definition~\ref{dfn:parameters}.
+By Definition~\ref{dfn:parameters}, `$supercell\_size$' must reach at least $a(U)+1$ to ensure that we \emph{yield} all potential edges up to and including $\beta(S)$, i.e., $supercell\_size * h(U) > \beta(S)$.
+Each loop runs through the unit cells that are `$supercell\_size$' away from the central cell $U_1$.
+By the end, we will have run through and \emph{yielded} at most $(a(U)+1)^n$ unit cells.
+For each unit cell $U_i$, we find all distances between $m$ points in $U_i$ and $m$ points in the central cell.
+The required time is $O(m^2)$ between any two cells and hence $O(m^2a(U)^n)$ for all cells.
+Algorithm~\ref{alg:bridge_length} does not run for every edge found by Algorithm~\ref{alg:edges}, but we assume this for simplicity.
+The worst-case complexity of this implementation of Algorithm~\ref{alg:bridge_length} is $O(m^2a(U)^nN)$. \end{proof}